Departmental Notes

 PSYC 100 Requirement

 PSYC 100 is a prerequisite for all other psychology courses.
-It can only be waived if a student has completed a similar advanced high school (AP, IB) or college level introductory psychology course.
+It can only be waived if a student has completed a similar advanced high school (AP, IB) or college level introductory psychology course and official transfer credit is noted on the student’s Queen’s transcript.
 PSYC 100 must be taken at Queen’s for admission into an Honours Psychology plan.

 Special Study Opportunities